noaione/tosho-mango/tosho_nids/FILTERS.md

 On the series run page, you can use:
 - `publisher_slug`: Filter series runs by publisher slug.
+- `first_letter`: Filter series runs by the starting letter of the title.
+- `title`: Filter series runs by title.

 There is also something called `scope` that you could use in the issues endpoint:
 - `Frontlist`/`frontlist`: Recently released issues.